Welcome! As a freshman student, you're among friends. WSU Vancouver is home to a growing class of first-year students.

-- For priority consideration, submit your WSU Vancouver application by Jan.
+- For priority consideration, submit your admission application by Jan.
 31 for fall semester and Nov.
 15 for spring.
 Later applications are accepted if space is available.
 If you decide to attend at a different time, you’ll have to re-apply.

 14204 NE Salmon Creek Ave.

 Please note: When ordering an electronic transcript from a school that partners with e-Script Safe, National Student Clearinghouse or Parchment, do not enter an email address.
 The partner agency will send us your transcript directly.